webix-hub/docs/data/desktop/sidebar.md

 Sidebar can load data from various sources in different formats.
 You can find more information in the datatree/loading_data.md article.

-The Sidebar data configuration contains the description of menu items, corresponding icons and subitems.
+The Sidebar data configuration contains the description of menu items, corresponding icons and sub-items.
 It can look like this:

 ~~~js
 var menu_data = [